-As you have seen already, there are only seven values, but working synergistically they sustain the growth and development of individuals while also sustaining our species, and the development, maturity, and social evolution of families, communities, and societies.
-My conclusion is that God put a lot of thought into the creation of our species.
+As you have seen already, there are only seven values but synergistically they sustain the growth and development of individuals while also sustaining our species, and the development, maturity, and social evolution of families, communities, and societies.

 Functional, loving families, and good communities support the development of our intra-personal relationship, and that in turn supports us to develop good, caring, and compassionate relationships with others.
 Who benefits?
 Everyone!